 Your Safety and Well-Being

 The Lake County Board cares about the physical and emotional well-being of our residents and communities.
-This manifests itself in many areas, including a nimble response to creating programs to help those impacted by the COVID-19 pandemic, a commitment to an integrated, humane, data-driven justice system with innovative programs aimed at reducing crime, recidivism, family violence and substance abuse, a focus on broad access to behavioral health services, spearheading a Regional 911 consolidation effort and more.
+This includes a nimble response to creating programs to help those impacted by the COVID-19 pandemic, a commitment to an integrated, humane, data-driven justice system with innovative programs aimed at reducing crime, recidivism, family violence and substance abuse, a focus on broad access to behavioral health services, spearheading a Regional 911 consolidation effort and more.

 Ongoing: COVID-19 Response